rekomerio/HiveLED/README.md

 ## Tools
 This project uses PlatformIO for building and uploading the code.
 I recommend getting VS Code and PlatformIO plugin if you want to use the code.

+## TODO
+- [ ] Add master client to UI to control all clients
+- [ ] Add palettes and a way to request all palette names
+- [ ] Add customizable timed events for all clients
+- [ ] Add more effects
+- [ ] Create method to discover host ip in local network